…in addition to seeing the Northern Lights!

 With so much to see and do, one highlight has to be cruising from Bergen to Kirkenes onboard one of Hurtigruten’s iconic ships, such as ms Kong Harald, named after Norway’s reigning monarch.
 Travellers will enjoy views of spectacular coastal scenery and visit many local port calls, dropping off and picking up anything needed by the locals, from milk and mail to cars and passengers.

 “While photos are delightful, it’s really hard to capture the feeling and atmosphere.
 The people are so friendly, it’s an experience that will take your breath away time and time again,” says Hardy.

-There’s nothing to lose and a whole lot of memories to gain – contact us so we can organise your cruise, anywhere, anytime!
-For details on our 2020 Norway escorted voyage click here.
+There’s nothing to lose and a whole lot of memories to gain – contact us to organise your cruise/tour!
+For details on our January 2023 Norway escorted voyage click here.

 There’s more to it than meets the eye!